I. OVERVIEW OF THE BEE

 Crew members are not required to have experience participating in or assisting with spelling bees.
 Exceptional spelling skill is not required, but excellent oral communication and interpersonal skills are a must.

 An applicant must:

-- be a full-time student finishing their freshman, sophomore or junior year of college in the spring of 2019;
+- be a full-time student finishing their freshman, sophomore, junior or senior year of college in the spring of 2020;

 - provide at least two work or volunteer references;

 - commit to arrive at Gaylord National Resort and Convention Center in National Harbor, Maryland, on Saturday, May 23, 2020, and depart on Saturday, May 30, 2020;

 - not be a first-, second- or third-degree relative of an E.W.
 Scripps Company employee, 2020 national finalist, Bee official or Bee Week contributor not a part of the College Crew;

 - not have served in any paid or volunteer instructional, coaching or advisory capacity to any 2020 national finalist and,

 - submit a completed College Crew application to the Bee by January 24, 2020.

 Previous participation in Bee Week or spelling bees at any level is not required for College Crew consideration.